Abdullah628/MERN-chat-app/README.md

 -   Online user status (Socket.io and React Context)
 -   Global state management with Zustand
 -   Error handling both on the server and on the client
--   At the end Deployment like a pro for FREE!
+-   At the end Deployment.
 -   And much more!

 ### Setup .env file